Mabrey scores 18, No. 1 Notre Dame routs Wake Forest 78-48

 - Sports on TV & radio: Local listings for Seattle games and events

+Christina Morra scored 13 points and Ivana Raca had 12 for the Demon Deacons (9-7, 0-3).
+Elisa Penna, Wake’s 6-foot-3 leading scorer coming in at 15.4 points per game, was held to just five points on 1-of-12 shooting, including 0 for 5 from long distance.

+“I was really pleased with our defense, particularly on Penna,” McGraw said.
+“She’s just a great player, hard to guard.
+We mixed up who was on her — Brianna and Jackie did a good job on her and the others helped out as well.
+We did a good job finding her in the zone.
+That was No. 1 in the keys of the game.”

 Ogunbowale made two free throws with 54 seconds left in the first half.
-Notre Dame took a 37-15 halftime lead after starting on an 18-0 run, three points short of a pair of 21-0 first-half runs against Pittsburgh, which was held to 14 points by halftime of Notre Dame’s 100-44 victory on Jan.
-3.
+Notre Dame took a 37-15 halftime lead after starting on an 18-0 run.

 The Fighting Irish came out shooting 81.8 percent with eight assists on nine baskets as they increased the lead to 57-20 with 4:16 to go in the third quarter.
 Shepard, Mabrey and Turner all had six points in the spurt.
 The lead reached 40 points before Notre Dame finished the third quarter up 62-28.